-&lt;sup>5 By describing "waters" as "relatively permanent," we do not necessarily exclude streams, rivers, or lakes that might dry up in extraordinary circumstances, such as drought.
-We also do not necessarily exclude seasonal rivers, which contain continuous flow during some months of the year but no flow during dry months-such as the 290-day, continuously flowing stream postulated by Justice Stevens' dissent (hereinafter the refers to water as found in "streams," "oceans," "rivers," "lakes," and "bodies" of water "forming geographical features."
+5 By describing "waters" as "relatively permanent," we do not necessarily exclude streams, rivers, or lakes that might dry up in extraordinary circumstances, such as drought.
+We also do not necessarily exclude seasonal rivers, which contain continuous flow during some months of the year but no flow during dry months-such as the 290-day, continuously flowing stream postulated by Justice Stevens' dissent (hereinafter the dissent), post, at 15.
+Common sense and common usage distinguish between a wash and seasonal river.

+refers to water as found in "streams," "oceans," "rivers," "lakes," and "bodies" of water "forming geographical features."
 Ibid.
 All of these terms connote continuously present, fixed bodies of water, as opposed to ordinarily dry channels through which water occasionally or intermittently flows.
-Even the least substantial of the definition's terms, namely "streams," connotes a continuous flow of water in a permanent channel-especially when used in company with other terms such as "rivers," "lakes," and "oceans."
-None of these terms encompasses transitory puddles or ephemeral flows of water.
+Even the least substantial of the definition's terms, namely "streams," connotes a continuous flow of water in a permanent channel especially when used in company with other terms such as "rivers," "lakes," and "oceans."6 None of these terms encompasses transitory puddles or ephemeral flows of water.